 - Persistent and high fever.

-- Unexplained rashes, not necessarily just on abdomen.
+- Unexplained rashes, not necessarily just on the abdomen.

 - Chronic headache or uncharacteristic migraines.